Solar Panel Warranty Explained

 Solar Panel Warranty Comparison Chart

 The yellow line indicates the minimum power rating after 25 years of use as specified under the various manufacturer’s performance warranty documents.
-Note, without an obvious defect it is almost impossible to determine if the rated power output of a panel is within tolerance without specialised equipment.
-With this in mind, we recommend taking the manufacturers reputation and service history into consideration.
+Note, without an obvious defect, it is almost impossible to determine if the rated power output of a panel is within tolerance without specialised equipment.
+With this in mind, we recommend taking the manufacturer’s reputation and service history into consideration.
 A local support office or service centre should also be a must.

 Solar panel warranty comparison chart showing Product and performance warranties from the leading manufacturers.